Herbert-0820/FinalProject/README.md

 Team members present a fully integrated database.

 - Switched to GCP PostgreSQL database for a much faster database than AWS

-✓ Database stores static data for use during the project
+- Database stores static data for use during the project, includes csvs of cleaned and preprocessed data

-✓ Database interfaces with the project in someformat (e.g., scraping updates the database, or database connects to the model)
+- Database interfaces with the project in someformat (e.g., scraping updates the database, or database connects to the model): the database is linked to Tableau data visualization tool and recalls tables from the server.

 - Data stored in tables and stores the formatted raw data and the Machine learning model Data

-✓ Includes at least two tables (or collections, if using MongoDB)

-✓ Includes at least one join using the database language (not including any joins in Pandas)
+- Includes at least two tables (or collections, if using MongoDB) + Includes at least one join using the database language (not including any joins in Pandas) two linked csvs to concatenate play airport names and airline names in the original dataset.
+Our team used databases to join them.

 - Join on another airplane dataset to provide airport names and latitude and longitude

-✓ Includes at least one connection string (using SQLAlchemy or PyMongo)
+- Includes at least one connection (using SQLAlchemy or PyMongo)

 - Using the JDBC connector to write to the database

 ## Machine Learning Model